SkiFree

 SkiFree is a single-player skiing computer game created by Chris Pirih and released with Microsoft Entertainment Pack 3 for Windows 3.0 in October 1991.
 The player controls a skier on a mountain slope, avoiding obstacles while racing against time or performing stunts for points, depending on the game mode.

 SkiFree was well-received upon release, with critics focusing on its simplicity and graphics.
-The game was ported to Macintosh and, years later, to Game Boy Color and iOS.
-Pirih also released a free, updated 32-bit Windows version after rediscovering his original source code.
+The game was later ported to Game Boy Color and iOS.
+Pirih also released a free, updated 32-bit Windows version in 2005 after rediscovering the original source code.
 SkiFree remains popular among the gaming community and is often remembered for its Abominable Snowman, which pursues the player after they finish a full run.

 In 2020, Microsoft released Surf, a game included with Microsoft Edge heavily inspired by SkiFree.
 A winter skin where the player skis instead of surfs and must run from the SkiFree Abominable Snowman was added to the game in 2021.

 Gameplay

 SkiFree is a casual single-player sports simulator wherein the player uses the keyboard or the mouse to control a skier across a white background representing snow on a mountainside.
 The object of the game is to ski down an endless slope and avoid the obstacles (trees, stumps, dogs, etc.).
-The player can also opt to partake in three modes: slalom, freestyle, and tree slalom.
+The player can also opt to take part in three modes: slalom, freestyle, and tree slalom.
 In slalom, players must properly ski around flags in an attempt to complete the run with the shortest time possible.
 Tree slalom adds obstacles to the slalom run.
 In freestyle, players ski downhill and jump off ramps while racking up points by performing tricks.
 Deductions are imposed for colliding into obstacles or failing to land properly after a stunt.
 When the player passes the 2,000-meter mark, the Abominable Snowman appears and starts to chase the player, eating them when it catches them.